portellam/auto-xorg/README.md

 - `x11` or `xorg` as the display server.

 - Other display servers are not supported:
-  - `wayland`: The author has experienced problems with `wayland` and an NVIDIA GPU, on Debian Linux (as of writing in 2024).
+  - `wayland`: The author has experienced problems with Wayland and an NVIDIA GPU, on Debian Linux (as of writing in 2024).

 #### 4.3.
 Hardware